Introduction

 };

-The above code adds a new API hello
+The above code adds a new API hello to the plugin.
+The hello API takes a

-and returns a greeting message.
+string name and returns a greeting message.
 See

 About User-Defined APIs in Explanation of the Getting started